-Compatriots eligible to join the World War II Veterans Corps, the Korean Service Veterans Corps or the Vietnam War Veterans Corps receive a Certificate of Patriotism signed by the incumbent President General.
+Compatriots eligible to join the World War I Veterans Corps, the World War II Veterans Corps, the Korean Service Veterans Corps, the Vietnam War Veterans Corps, the Special Operations Veterans Corps, the Southwest Asia (Middle East/Afghanistan) Veterans Corps, or the Military Service Veterans Corps receive a Certificate of Patriotism signed by the incumbent President General.
 Additional information on the Veterans Corps and the Certificate of Patriotism may be requested from the Veterans Recognition Committee.
+This Certificate of Patriotism is separate and distinct from the certificate that accompanies either the War Service Medal or the Military Service Medal.